kulttuuri/SlackNotifications/README.md

 ## Requirements

 * [cURL](http://curl.haxx.se/).
-As of version 1.04 this extension also supports using file_get_contents for sending the data.
+This extension also supports using file_get_contents for sending the data.
 See the configuration parameter $wgSlackSendMethod below to change this.
 * MediaWiki 1.8+ (tested with version 1.8, also tested and works with 1.25+)
 * Apache should have NE (NoEscape) flag on to prevent issues in URLs.
 By default you should have this enabled.